 It travels faster through glass than it does through water or metal.

 In the same way, that sound travels slower through certain materials, there are some materials that slow down sound so much that they essentially block sounds.
 Soundproof curtains are made of such materials.
-Additionally, hard surfaces such as tiles and metal keep sound traveling by reflecting sound while soft material such as carpets and curtains absorb sound, therefore stopping them in their tracks.
+Additionally, hard surfaces such as tiles and metal keep sound traveling by reflecting sound while soft materials such as carpets and curtains absorb sound, therefore stopping them in their tracks.

 Soundproof curtains are made of these materials and therefore help to block sound entering your home as well as absorb excess sound from within your home.